 Bad news for Elan Corp.
-(ELN)’s Alzheimer’s drug is turning into good news for Biogen Idec Inc.’s takeover options.
+(ELN:US)’s Alzheimer’s drug is turning into good news for Biogen Idec Inc.’s takeover options.

 “Biogen would love to buy Elan to own 100 percent of Tysabri,” Ib Sonderby, founder and chief executive officer of Zoar Invest in Copenhagen, said in a telephone interview.
 Sonderby, who says he’s owned Elan shares for a decade, pushed for changes to its board in 2010.
 “It would be a much easier target for them if they fail on bapineuzumab.”

 Phone calls and an e-mail message to Elan weren’t returned.
 Biogen Chief Financial Officer Paul Clancy declined to comment on the possibility of the Weston, Massachusetts-based drugmaker buying Elan.

 “They’re a great partner,” Clancy said in a phone interview.
 Tysabri is a “great therapy for patients.”

 Elan would be the drugmaker’s biggest deal, topping the $6.1 billion merger of Biogen Inc. and Idec Pharmaceuticals Corp. that created the company in 2003, data compiled by Bloomberg show.

 American depositary receipts of Elan tumbled as low as $11.31 this week after Pfizer said bapineuzumab failed to improve symptoms of dementia in the first of four late-stage trials.
 Pfizer, J&J (JNJ:US) and Elan are trying to develop the first therapy targeting an underlying cause of Alzheimer’s, which afflicts an estimated 5.4 million Americans, rather than just its symptoms.

 Today, the shares fell 0.6 percent to 9.54 euros in Dublin.
 They rose 0.2 percent to $11.99 in New York.